Internships in Sydney

 i.
 Passport Information Required Reading

-Step 2: Complete CAPA’s KU Sydney Internship application by Feb.
-1st.
-See the CAPA Application Instructions in the Required Readings section of your Jayhawks Abroad account for details.
+Step 2: Complete CIEE's Sydney Summer Global Internship application.
+See the CIEE Application Instructions in your Jayhawks Abroad account for details.